-Regular Committee meetings are also normally attended by the Chief Financial Officer and the external auditor.
+Regular Committee meetings are also normally attended by the Chief Financial Officer and our external auditor, PwC.
 The Chief Financial Officer, who is also the Company Secretary, acts as secretary to the Committee.
-Other members of management, particularly senior financial managers, are invited to attend depending on the matters under discussion.
+Other members of management, particularly senior financial managers, may be invited to attend depending on the matters under discussion.

 The Committee meets at least twice a year at the appropriate times in the reporting and audit cycle and seeks also to ensure that twice per annum there is an opportunity for meeting time with the external auditor without members of management present.
 The Committee was set up by the Board to assist it with its responsibilities in respect of financial reporting, including reviewing annual and half-year results, external auditing, internal controls, and advising on the independence and appointment of the external auditor.
-The Committee also routinely examines significant accounting treatments facing the Group and will focus on those matters raised by the external auditor which they consider to be of significant audit risk.
+The Committee routinely reviews the impact of any upcoming changes in accounting treatment as a result of new or modified IFRS that are likely to materially impact the Group and also reviews as a matter of course any matters considered by the external auditor to be of significant audit risk.

-PricewaterhouseCoopers LLP (“PwC”) was appointed as the Group’s external auditor on 29 January 2018 and therefore the period under review represents their second year of audit.
-The Committee is satisfied that PwC has undertaken its responsibilities as the Group’s external auditor to a high standard and therefore the Committee will be recommending that PwC be formally appointed as auditor at the 2019 Annual General Meeting (“AGM”).
+PricewaterhouseCoopers LLP (“PwC”) was appointed as the Group’s external auditor on 29 January 2018; the period under review represents their third year of audit.
+The Committee is satisfied that PwC has undertaken its responsibilities as the Group’s external auditor to a high standard and therefore the Committee will be recommending that PwC be reappointed as auditor at the 2020 Annual General Meeting (“AGM”).
 The PwC audit partner responsible for the Group is Randal Casson.

 During the year, the Directors continued to assess the following key areas:

-management accounting processes and the quality of information provided to the Board;
+- management accounting processes to ensure that high quality information is provided to the Board;

 - information systems; and

-I look forward to meeting with shareholders at the AGM to answer any questions on the work of the Audit Committee.
+I hope that I will be able to meet with shareholders at the General meeting on 15 February 2021, at which the Annual Report and financial statements will be approved, to answer any questions on the work of the Audit Committee.

 Chair of the Audit Committee